Gadreel/javam/README.md

 ## Copyright and License ##

 Written by Andy White <andy@etimeline.com>
-Copyright Â© 2013 eTimeline, LLC
+Copyright © 2013 eTimeline, LLC

 Originally based on code written by David Wicksell <dlw@linux.com>
 https://github.com/dlwicksell/nodem
-Copyright Â© 2012,2013 Fourth Watch Software, LC
+Copyright © 2012,2013 Fourth Watch Software, LC

 Also based on code written by Lothar Joeckel http://code.vistaehr.com/gtm4j
-Copyright Â© 2012
+Copyright © 2012

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License (AGPL)